cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Montgomery to Weierstrass curves in {{appx-rational-map-mont}}
 yields a mapping from twisted Edwards curves to Weierstrass curves of the form required by the mappings in {{weierstrass}}.
+This mapping can be used to apply the Shallue-van de Woestijne method ({{svdw}}) to twisted Edwards curves.

 ## Montgomery to Weierstrass curves {#appx-rational-map-mont}

 The rational map from the point (s, t) on the Montgomery curve B' * t^2 = s^3 + A' * s^2 + s
-to the point (x, y) on the Weierstrass curve y^2 = x^3 + C * x + D
+to the point (x, y) on the equivalent Weierstrass curve y^2 = x^3 + C * x + D
 is given by: